 A top outer pocket that is deceptively large can carry toiletries and other things you need for travel.
 There is even a passport pocket on the back of the bag that keeps your most important valuables safe.
-It needs little improvements but it could use a chest strap and the suspension is virtually nil – but we’re nitpicking at this point because this design is meant to be as minimalist as possible.
-The Arcido is one of the best travel backpacks in circulation today and one of the lightest backpack on this list.
+It needs little improvements, but it could use a chest strap, and the suspension is virtually nil – but we’re nitpicking at this point because this design is meant to be as minimalist as possible.
+The Arcido is one of the best travel backpacks in circulation today and one of the lightest backpacks on this list.

 - Sleek and clean design